Skip to main content

 Navigating to web content areas using full keyboard access in Apple iOS

 The full keyboard access feature in Apple iOS does not allow users to navigate into web content areas within the NHS App, as required by WCAG 2.1 success criterion 2.1.1 (Keyboard).
-This is a known platform issue that affects all web content on apps available on iOS.
-The only way to resolve this issue would be to rebuild the NHS App as an entirely web or native app.
+This is a known platform issue that affects all web content on apps available on iOS and it is ultimately down to Apple to fix.

 Resizing text size in Apple iOS

-When using the NHS App on Apple iOS it is not possible to resize the text of web content using the system settings, as required by WCAG 2.1 success criterion 1.4.4 (Resize text).
-This is a known platform issue that affects all web content on apps available on iOS.
-The only way to resolve this issue would be to rebuild the NHS App as an entirely web or native app.
+When using the NHS App on Apple iOS it is not possible to resize the text of some web content using the system settings, as required by WCAG 2.1 success criterion 1.4.4 (Resize text).
+This is a known platform issue that affects web content on apps available on iOS and it is for Apple to fix.

 Content that is not within the scope of the accessibility regulations